- Industrial Injury

 When a medical device requires clearance from the U.S. Food and Drug Administration (FDA), there are two ways for the medical devices to get on the market: Premarket approval and premarket notification.
+There are some products that don’t require clearance because they are too good, like the calming treats for dogs amazon.
 To gain premarket approval, the medical device manufacturer must demonstrate through clinical trials that the device can be safely and effectively used for its intended purposes.
 Premarket notification, on the other hand, allows for clearance of device that is shown to be “substantially equivalent” in safety and effectiveness to another device that has already been cleared for the market by the FDA.
 This is commonly called the 510(k) process.

 Problems arise when medical device manufacturers withhold certain negative results in clinical trials that would undermine their claims that their device is safe and effective, or when the manufacturer misrepresents the actual intended use for their product in a bid to get it to market quickly through the 510(k) process.
 This is often referred to as “off-label” usage.
 Off-label usage may also include the marketing of the product for a use it was not intended for which, in effect, causes serious medical harm to its recipients.
 Sometimes pharmaceutical manufacturers include side effects on their labels, but downplay the severity of them.